-- 1. If a faculty member files a request with the APS Committee, it must be filed with the APS Committee Chair in writing, dated, and signed by the requesting faculty member.
-It also must include written documentation of the following (as applicable): - a. the specifics of each actual performance incident on which the request is based, including student name, date, location, approximate time, and names of persons present; - b. all efforts to resolve the issue prior to filing with the Committee with written documentation of same; and - c. the faculty member's recommended action. - 2.
-Barring extenuating circumstances, the APS Committee shall notify the requesting faculty member in writing within two weeks of its decision on whether their request meets APS Committee requirements for review.
-An APS Committee decision requires a majority vote. - 3.
-If a review is granted, the APS Committee will send written notification to the student and requesting faculty member and include the following: - a. the APS Committee's decision including a copy of the faculty member's request; - b. a copy of the Policy and Procedure Regarding Academic and Professional Performance: - c. notice to the student that they must submit a written acknowledgement of the faculty member's filing to the APS Committee and the faculty member within two weeks of receipt of the notice; and d. a statement that an APS Committee representative will contact both parties within two weeks to schedule a review.
+- 2. Barring extenuating circumstances, the APS Committee shall notify the requesting faculty member in writing within one week of the decision on whether their request meets APS Committee requirements for review. - 3.
+If a review is granted, the APS Committee will send written notification to the student and requesting faculty member (within one week of the APS decision for review) and include the following: - a. the APS Committee's decision to review the referred case including a copy of the faculty member's request; - b. reference to this section of the MSCD Program Handbook on Professional Performance Review - c. notice to the student that they must submit a written acknowledgement of the faculty member's filing to the APS Committee and the faculty member within one week of receipt of the notice; and - d. a statement that an APS Committee representative will contact both parties within two weeks to schedule a review.